Akaj-lab/RPi_PoerPoint_Comtroller/README.md

 Contributing
 ------------
-I would apriciate if you contribute to this priject.
+I would apriciate if you contribute to this project.
 If you need any help send me message on vesoljec.jk@gmail.com